ayrshare/social-media-api/README.md

 ### Delete Profile

-Delete a profile owned by the primary account
+Delete a profile owned by the primary account.
+See the [delete profile endpoint](https://docs.ayrshare.com/rest-api/endpoints/profiles#delete-a-profile) for more details.

 ``` javascript
 const deleteProfileResponse = await social.deleteProfile({